ARTEMISIIQ/FinalSectorGame/README.md

 - More customization
 - More songs

+Bug:
+On Circuit 5, the left and right buttons of the pit stop menu do not work for tire compound selection.
+To fix this bug, you need to enter into the editor go to the 5th circuit scene and select the left button which can be found inside of the pitStopCanvas.
+Scroll to the bottom and in the onClick section, drag the
+Canvas item onto the gameObject area and select UIManager and the function leftButton.
+Do the same exact process for the right button to fix it as well.

 I had a really great time making this game and I hope that you all enjoy ;)!